Date: 6th February 2019

 Location: Plymouth, Devon

-My fifth stadium of 2019 was on Wednesday 6th February at Bolitho Park in Plymouth, Devon.
+My fifth ground of 2019 was on Wednesday 6th February at Bolitho Park in Plymouth, Devon.
 The match was Plymouth Parkway vs. Cadbury Heath in the Western League Premier Division.

 Bolitho Park is in the Manadon area of Plymouth in the north of the city.
 The ground sits within an island of green space surrounded by housing on all sides.
 With trees marking the distinction though the ground does feel pretty contained from the nearby residential areas.
 The venue is just under 3 miles north of Plymouth railway station and has been home to the club since it was built in 2003.